 Quarterbacks

 Matthew Stafford (LAR) — Stafford has yet to practice in training camp because of back soreness, but he’s progressed enough to do an individual workout on Aug.
-4. HC Sean McVay told the media that they’ll ease him back into football in the “near future.”
-Stafford has a little more than a month to get ready for the season opener against the Texans, but his slow recovery is a bit concerning if the 37-year-old’s back injury were to flare up during the season.
-(Added Aug.
-4)
+4. HC Sean McVay told the media that they’ll ease him back into football in the “near future” and that’s he’s making good progress.
+ESPN’s Adam Schefter said it sounds more like a “maintenance issue,” and they feel like he would play if there were a game today.
+NFL Network’s Ian Rapoport reported that Stafford is dealing with an aggravated disc in his back, and he received an epidural for the discomfort of the injury.
+McVay said Stafford will work out before Los Angeles’ preseason game, and he’ll practice on Aug.
+11 if all goes well.
+Stafford has a month to get ready for the season opener against the Texans, but his slow recovery is a bit concerning if the 37-year-old’s back injury were to flare up during the season.
+(Updated Aug.
+8)

 Running Backs